-Our senior management team is made up of four Directors and our Consultant in Palliative Medicine who are responsible for the smooth day-to-day running of the hospice and its care services, under the overall leadership of the Group Chief Executive.
+Our senior management team is made up of five Directors who are responsible for the smooth day-to-day running of the hospice and its care services, under the overall leadership of the Group Chief Executive.

 Emma HodgesGroup Chief Executive

 Emma’s professional background is in Human Resources.
 She joined the hospice from University Hospital North Staffordshire, where she was Assistant Director of Human Resources responsible for workforce design, education and transformation.
 Emma led on a number of workforce change and education projects.
 She has also worked in the private sector and undertaken consultancy assignments for a social enterprise in the Housing Sector.

 Since joining St Giles, Emma has been instrumental in the development of the hospice strategy, developing partnership relationships with a range of third sector and NHS organisations and developing innovative new service offers.
 She continues to be passionate about health inequalities, improving healthcare systems and education.
 Emma has a Degree in Business Administration, a Master’s Degree in Regeneration and is currently undertaking a Doctorate in Health Policy with Keele University.

 Sarah RichesDeputy Chief Executive